• Skip to primary navigation

 How to Dry Tennis Court or How long do tennis courts take to dry?

 When watering a tennis court, be sure to water thoroughly and evenly.
 Start by applying a light mist and then increase the amount of water as needed.
-Avoid over-watering or overwatering in order to avoid creating pools on the court surface.
+Avoid over-watering or overwatering to avoid creating pools on the court surface.
 When watering a clay court, use caution when doing so; excess moisture can cause it to become slippery.
-It is also important not to leave standing water on the clay courts for an extended period of time.
+It is also important not to leave standing water on the clay courts for an extended period.
 This will cause mold and mildew growth.

 Use of Squeegee for Drying of Courts